What is Writer’s Block and How Can You Beat It? Seven Crucial Things to Try

 This approach might work for Sarah and Belinda.
 And if you’re being paid to write, you probably do need to push on forward and get the work done at times when you’re not feeling at all inspired.

 These aren’t just beginner writers, either.
-Author K.M.
+Long-established author K.M.
 Weiland has been very open about her own experience of writer’s block:

 For four years, starting in the fall of 2018, I lived with significant writer’s block.
 It was my first such experience, and I felt bewildered by it, frightened, and often ashamed.
 After all, I was an established, published writer, who made her living not just writing novels, but teaching others how to do so.
 How could I possibly have writer’s block?